Truth, the whole truth and nothing but the truth

 The problem with bad salespeople or companies that employ them, is they cause confusion for people pondering installing solar panels in good faith.
 Many people unnecessarily abandon the idea because of conflicting and confusing information.

-When a solar pioneer requests a quote, the expected performance of the panels alongside the homeowners geographical co-ordinates is worked out using very sophisticated software.
+When a solar pioneer requests a quote, the expected performance of the panels alongside the homeowner’s geographical coordinates is worked out using the very sophisticated software.
 However, no matter how great the software, if the input data is falsely input, then the output data could be considered wrong at best or fraudulent at worst.

-An example of this is certain companies that install 250 watt photovoltaic panels, but give customer’s projections based on 260 watts because of tolerance rates given by manufacturers.
+An example of this is certain companies that install 250-watt photovoltaic panels but give customer’s projections based on 260 watts because of tolerance rates are given by manufacturers.
 Pages 55 through to 66 of ‘The MCS guide to the installation of a PV system 2013‘, clearly lay out how an installer should calculate the performance of a PV system.

 The manual clearly states: “The KWp value used will be the sum of the data plate value of all modules installed.
 (The value printed on the module label)”

-In layman’s terms, this means “Solar companies should only use the wattage on the name plate of the panels and ignore the +/-10 tolerance that manufactures technically state.”
-Or, if you are using 250 watt panels you cannot add on 5% tolerance to give a higher annual estimate.
+In layman’s terms, this means “Solar companies should only use the wattage on the nameplate of the panels and ignore the +/-10 tolerance that manufactures technically a state.”
+Or, if you are using 250-watt panels you cannot add on 5% tolerance to give a higher annual estimate.

 This recently exposed practice allows the offending company/salesperson an unfair advantage over installers giving correct performance projections, but more importantly, it gives false expectations of financial reward over the period of the feed-in tariff.

-The feed-in tariff scheme already give adopters generous financial rewards, and so, this practice of fudging projections shouldn’t be tolerated by customers and the solar industry alike.
+The feed-in tariff scheme already gives adopters generous financial rewards, and so, this practice of fudging projections shouldn’t be tolerated by customers and the solar industry alike.

 We always recommend getting three quotes from various companies and possibly various technologies.
 During the quotation process, always ask and keep the performance data sheets that companies give you.
 As an example, 250 watts ‘peak performance’ per photovoltaic panel is the most commonly installed, but some sell it as a 260 watts using the tolerance factor.
 Anyone who uses this method should have their chocolate biscuit revoked and shown the door immediately.

 Up-to-date, we have heard no complaints of companies doing similar things within the solar heating panel side of the industry.
 Our forum is a consumer soapbox that is regularly used to expose poor practice and bad companies by solar pioneers.
-If you’ve come across this type of mis-selling, then tell us, so you can ‘name and shame’ and thus prevent others from being exposed to bad sales people in our otherwise great industry.
+If you’ve come across this type of miss-selling, then tell us, so you can ‘name and shame’ and thus prevent others from being exposed to bad salespeople in our otherwise great industry.